Four-Peat: U.S. Women's Soccer Team Wins World Cup Title

 The U.S. made one change at halftime, replacing Kelley O'Hara with Ali Krieger.
 O'Hara knocked heads with Lieke Martens late in the first half.
 The collisions continued in the second half.
 Becky Sauerbrunn was knocked to the turf, blood trickling down her face.
 She returned with black tape wrapped across her forehead.

 The breakthrough for the U.S. came in the 61st minute.
 As forward Alex Morgan streaked in front of the Dutch goal, defender Stephanie van der Gragt tagged Morgan's shoulder with her right boot.
 A penalty kick was awarded after video review.
-Megan Rapinoe cooly slapped the ball into the back of the net.
+Megan Rapinoe coolly slapped the ball into the back of the net.
 It was her third converted penalty and sixth goal of the tournament.
+Rapinoe won the Golden Ball (MVP) and Golden Boot (top goal scorer).

 The U.S. scoring continued in the 69th minute thanks to midfielder Rose Lavelle.
 She dribbled down the field and with a beautiful left-footed strike at the top of the penalty area, zipped the ball low and to the right.
 2-0.
 It was all the scoring the U.S. would need.